auth0/docs/articles/applications/reference/wildcard-subdomains.md

 * **Allowed Logout URLs**: List of URLs to which you can redirect users after they log out from Auth0.
 * **Allowed Origins (CORS)**: Set of URLs that will be allowed to make requests from JavaScript to Auth0 API (typically used with CORS).

-You can use the star symbol (`*`) as a wildcard for subdomains, but it must be used in accordance with the following rules in order to properly function.
+See [Application Settings Best Practices](/best-practices/application-settings) for recommended settings for applications, which suggests to avoid using wildcards for subdomains in in application callbacks and allowed origins.
+If you choose to use them, you can use the star symbol (`*`) as a wildcard for subdomains, but it must be used in accordance with the following rules in order to properly function.

 ## Notes on Wildcard Usage